Group Discussion

 The Tragicomedy

-Tragicomedy is a genre that blends elements of both comedy and tragedy.
-Most often seen in dramatic literature, it can be a tragedy with a happy ending or a tragedy with enough comic relief that the...
+Tragicomedy is a genre that blends elements of comedy and tragedy.
+Most often seen in dramatic literature, it can have a happy ending or a tragedy with enough comic relief to improve the mood of the e...

 The Comedy